Imagine walking around all day with a song playing in your head – and no one is playing music nearby.

 Adolescent ears heard they were going to “do it” all night.

 Today, mature ears hear: it takes time and focus on doing anything well.
 No one can rush through a project and expect excellence.

-One must take the Shamanic approach to the project and become one with it to achieve the desired results.
+One must take the Shamanic approach to the project and become one to achieve the desired results.

 From ” A Course in Shamanism”

 - Lose the attachment to the result or outcome.
 It is not important.

 - Focus all your attention on the process to become proficient.
 The process is the most essential aspect of the project.
 Developing your abilities is akin to wishing for and getting more wishes.
 Once you master the process, it is easy to duplicate.

 - Honor the process over product.
 It was the Lions vs. Da Bears in 2010 – Lions’ wide receiver Calvin Johnson catches a would-be touchdown pass thrown by QB Shaun Hill, but it was overruled by the officials who said Johnson didn’t “complete the process.”
 Johnson’s main job, as a wide receiver, is to catch the football.
 He did.
 But then he dropped it.
 Officials said it was too soon.
 That ruling cost the Lions the game.
 The importance of completing the process remained with me.
-The product – a Touch Down was lost due to an incomplete process of catching and then letting go the football before refs rule a touchdown.
+The product – a Touch Down was lost due to an incomplete process of catching and then letting go of the football before refs rule a touchdown.
 Not completing the process in football is known as “The Calvin Johnson Rule.”